deconst/deconst-docs/running/architecture.rst

-    Initially, we will support support content stored in git repositories on `GitHub <github.com>`_, although our architecture will be flexible enough to integrate content stored anywhere with a URL.
+    Initially, we will support support content stored in git repositories on `GitHub <github.com>`_, although our architecture will be flexible enough to integrate content stored anywhere on a network reachable from the build system.

   map repository
     Version controlled repository containing plain-text documents that associate subtrees of